 Radical was written to challenge the typical American way of Christianity.
 Many American believers have made Christianity a tame religion, and it has become a nominal way of life and even becomes a way of gaining social capital.

-David Platt talks about how the Bible teaches us to live radical lives, and he gives readers practical steps on how to do that.
+David Platt writes about the Bible’s exhortation for us to live radical lives, and he gives readers practical steps on how to do that well.
 He tells stories of people who have lived through church history that have lived radically for Christ and makes the point that those who live radically have the most impact.

 This is highly recommended because David Platt is writing specifically to expose these incorrect ways of thinking of Christianity and is challenging believers to make God the whole reason for life, not just a part of it.
 This is important both for the new Believer and the long-time follower of Christ, as it will serve to form the right foundations and/or challenge those who need their thinking turned around.